January and February train strike dates: Everything you need to know about disruption

 Greater Anglia (2 February): Limited service linking London Liverpool Street with Norwich, Ipswich and Colchester; Southend Victoria; Cambridge; and Stansted airport.

-LNER (2 February): Regular trains on core routes linking London King’s Cross with Leeds, York, Newcastle and Edinburgh.
+LNER (2 February and 5-9 February): Regular trains on core routes linking London King’s Cross with Leeds, York, Newcastle and Edinburgh.

 Avanti West Coast (3 February): No trains.
 The operator is likely to emphasis “services on the days either side of the strike will also be affected”.